 - 1. All youth and volunteers must meet the state eligibility requirements specific to any 4-H sponsored competition, event, or activity. - 2.
 Designated authorities have the responsibility to determine the extent to which youth are able to safely participate in any competitions, events, or activities. - 3.
-Youth must represent the Wyoming county where they are a current 4-H member in good standing. - Competitions where individual scores are collected, will have awards in two team divisions and three individual divisions.
-The team divisions will be Junior, for youth ages 8-13, and Senior, for youth ages 14-18.
-The individual divisions will be Junior (8-10), Intermediate (11-13), and Senior (14-18). - 5.
-Competitions where only team scores are collected will have awards in three team divisions.
-The team divisions will be Junior (8-10), Intermediate (11-13), and Senior (14-18). - 6.
-Ages for participation are based on the 4-H year. - 7.
-Counties can enter an unlimited number of individuals and teams to each state contest. - 8.
-The Wyoming 4-H Office will identify opportunities for teams to compete in out-of-state events. - a.
-The team with the highest ranking will have first choice in selecting which out-of-state event to attend.
-This selection process will continue until all state-sponsored out-of-state events have been awarded.
-If a team chooses not to attend an out-of-state event or is not eligible for the out-of-state events offered, the next ranking team will be asked to choose an event until all state-sponsored opportunities have been awarded.
+Youth must represent the Wyoming county where they are a current 4-H member in good standing. - 4.
+Competitions and events in the Wyoming 4-H program will offer two team age divisions and three individual age divisions.
+For teams the age divisions will be Junior, youth ages 8-13 and Senior, youth ages 14-18.
+For individuals the age divisions will be Junior 8-10, Intermediate 11-13, and the Senior 14-18.
+Ages are based on the 4-H year. - 5.
+Counties can enter an unlimited number of youth to each state contest (this includes individual and team contests). - 6.
+The following contests are team only events: Livestock Skill-a-Thon, Hippology, and Food Cook-Off.
+No one can compete as an individual in these contests. - 7.
+The State 4-H Office will identify opportunities for teams to compete in out-of-state events.
+Teams are eligible to attend these events based on the rankings from team scores. - a.
+The team with the highest ranking will have first choice in selecting which out-of-state event they want to attend.
+This selection process will continue until all state sponsored out-of-state events have been awarded.
+If a team chooses not to attend an out-of-state event or is not eligible for the out-of-state events offered, the next ranking team will be asked to choose an event until all state sponsored opportunities have been awarded. - b.

-- b.
 Donor funds provided by the State 4-H Foundation are provided to offset the cost of the sponsored competitions.
-They will be given on the basis of a team's ranking and will only be provided for state-sponsored trips. - c.
-Youth who represent their county as part of a team attending an out-of-state event must have participated in the state contest related to the corresponding out-of-state event. - 9.
-Youth selected to attend an event will travel from a designated location.
-Youth or their parents or guardians will be responsible for arranging transportation to and from that location.
+They will be given based on a team's ranking and will only be provided for state sponsored trips. - c.
+Youth that represent their county as part of a team attending an out-of-state event must have participated in the state contest related to the corresponding out-of-state event. - 8.
+When selected to attend a youth event, travel will be from a designated location.
+Youth will be responsible for providing their own transportation to and from that location.